jugmac00/workout-bot/README.md

 ## thank you

-Currently, all thanks goes to @chschr.
+Currently, all thanks goes to my colleague Chris.

 He asked me to help him finding a bug in his bot.